clay-curry/clay-curry/README.md

 # About Me

-I am an undergraduate student in computer science on the cusp of graduation (in just 14 more days), and (if my contribution calendar hasn't spoiled the surprise) I am fascinated by meaningful, abitious, and technically-exciting open-source projects.
+I am an undergraduate student in computer science on the cusp of graduation (in just 14 more days), and (if my contribution calendar hasn't spoiled the surprise) I am fascinated by meaningful, abitious, and technically-exciting open-source projects that seek to push the capabiliteis of computers to better align with how people think.
 I am actively looking for opportunities to work alongside equally obsessived tinkerers and builders.

 ### Experience